 Step 4: Enter the terms you wish to explicitly ban

 The most surefire way to stop profanity from coming through is to take the time to implement them one by one within the Blocked Terms and Phrases section.
 Using the list provided in Step 3, you will be able to go through, and ban terms, phrases, and even symbols from ever appearing on stream ever again.

-Just know, that this is in regards to Twitch chat itself – Users may be able to circumvent this list entirely unless you also add these terms to your Streamlabs chatbot, Cloudbot, Nightbot, etc. I’ll tell you how to do that in the next section, but we aren’t quite finished here.
+Just know, that this is in regards to Twitch is a popular, gaming-focused live streaming platform.
+It is one of the most well-known streamer-first platforms out there and has millions of active streamers and viewers.
+More chat itself – Users may be able to circumvent this list entirely unless you also add these terms to your Streamlabs chatbot, Cloudbot, Nightbot, etc. I’ll tell you how to do that in the next section, but we aren’t quite finished here.